 Iceland Summer Holidays Tour

 Northwest Iceland is a beautiful and authentic region where you will enjoy the midnight sun and discover uncharted landscapes.
 Discover the huge fjords of the North West.
 This immense peninsula spanning some 8.880 km² is one of the least populated areas in Iceland and is also one of the most beautiful.
 Its wild character makes it unique.
 It is particularly known for Drangajokull, one of the largest glaciers in Iceland.
-With its many mountains, huge cliffs, vast desert plateaus and low population density, this relatively little known and untouched region will delight lovers of the great outdoors.
+With its many mountains, huge cliffs, vast desert plateaus and low population density, this relatively little known and untouched place is amongst the best Iceland regions for lovers of the great outdoors.

 This part of Iceland is also recognised as one of the most well-preserved regions in Europe, so come and admire the unique jagged coastline that has been carved out over the years by the deep fjords.
 Start with a stopover in Isafjordur, the capital of this region of Iceland, and then continue your journey towards the North West fjords.
 This is the place where you can see the three biggest nesting cliffs in the North Atlantic.